 How does negative gearing work?

-Investment properties have high once off and ongoing costs that usually higher than the actual rent income will cover.
+Investment properties have high once-off and ongoing costs that are usually higher than the actual rent income will cover.

-In addition to this you may have such non-cash deductions as the depreciation of the building, an expense that is included in your tax return but is not actually a cost that you physically pay.
+In addition to this, you may have such non-cash deductions as the depreciation of the building, an expense that’s included in your tax return but isn’t actually a cost that you physically pay.

 The ongoing cost of holding the investment property can be deducted from your taxable income.

 Falling into a lower tax bracket is a great win but it’s important to be aware these wins won’t pay off until later down the track.